spatie/laravel-validation-rules/README.md

 #### Composite rules

-The constructor of the validator accepts a validation rule string, a validate instance or an array.
+The constructor of the validator accepts a validation rule string, a validate instance, or an array.

 ```php
 new Delimited('email|max:20')